culling/staffboard/README.md

 In a command prompt browse to the root of the folder run In a command prompt browse to the root of the folder

+### Notes
-by default it will display on localhost port 3000
+By default it will display on localhost port 3000